BB official logo BB

 Threats

-• Intense competition in cybersecurity and IoT markets
+• Intense competition from established cybersecurity and software companies.

 Competitors and Market Share